B-Stefan/go-buffer/Readme.md

 ## Todos / Learnings

-* Fist go project - go is fun to lean! 👍
+* Fist go project - go is fun to learn! 👍
 * This this API with real return values. **Blocked by [#4](https://github.com/B-Stefan/go-buffer/issues/4)**
 * Enhance error handling according to docs
 * Use composition for response / options types?
 (Learn how to use composition in go 😉)